The official blog of the Lung Institute.

 In addition to pulmonary function tests and spirometry, your doctor may also want you to have a chest x-ray and/or other tests, such as an arterial blood gas test, which measures the oxygen level in your blood.
 The arterial blood gas test shows how well your lungs are able to move oxygen into and carbon dioxide out of your blood.
 If you are diagnosed with COPD, your doctor will most likely discuss a traditional treatment plan with you.
 Many doctors prescribe inhalers, steroids, oxygen therapy and pulmonary rehabilitation to their patients as part of their COPD treatment plan.

 It’s important to listen to a doctor’s sage advice about your COPD diagnosis and treatment plan.
 It is equally important that you seek a treatment that fits your lifestyle and provides you with the results you seek.
-Many patients have found alternative treatments, such as stem cell therapy, helpful to improve their breathing.
+Many patients have found alternative treatments, such as cellular therapy, helpful to improve their breathing.
 If you or a loved one suffers from a progressive lung disease, the Lung Institute may be able to help.
-The Lung Institute uses your own body’s powerful stem cells to promote healing.
+The Lung Institute uses your own body’s powerful cells to promote healing.
 Contact us today for a free consultation or call us at (800) 729-3065.